 5. And for your older kids – Leap & Hop Activity Books for Kids

-Geared to a slightly older audience, these activity books are a must-have travel item for kids traveling with their parents to more adventurous locations around the world.
-They are better suited to learning on the go when you’re actually in one of the country/regions covered, but they would also make great preparation material ahead of an overseas trip too, or compliment in-class learning.
+Geared to a slightly older audience, these activity books are a must-have travel item for kids travelling with their parents to more adventurous locations around the world.
+They are better suited to learning on the go when you’re actually in one of the country/regions covered, but they would also make great preparation material ahead of an overseas trip too, or complement in-class learning.

 Cost: HKD $170 ($22USD approx) with worldwide shipping

 It is truly exciting to be taking that mammoth leap from dragging our kids around the world behind us to having them independently wanting to learn more about the world.
 I hope that with a little extra wanderlust inspiration in your household your kids may also make that monumental step towards being confident little globetrotters too.

 More Gift Ideas for Travel Lovers

 We have plenty! ou can pop over to the gift section of our website, or check out here: